Pallet Scales Calibration: How Often is the Procedure Required

 • Scale movement – Depending on the type of industrial scale you have, if it’s moved, it may need to be recalibrated.
 This way you can ensure you’ll be able to produce accurate readings regardless of the location.

-If you’ve purchased a scale from our team and think it may need to be calibrated, you can either contact our support team for confirmation or follow the following steps below.
+If you’ve purchased a scale from our team and think it may need to be calibrated, you can either contact our support team for confirmation or follow the steps below.

 1. Ensure proper placement – Before calibrating your scale ensure that it’s placed in an area where it’s not exposed to any type of air current and it is in an area with a stable temperature.